Azure/Avere/src/vfxt/README.md

 2. Run ```az account set --subscription YOUR_SUBSCRIPTION_ID```

-3. Use these commands to create the role file:
+3. If you are a Microsoft Employee using a Microsoft Subscription skip to step 6, other use these commands to create the role file:

 ```bash
 /bin/cat <<EOM >avere-create-cluster.json